salimkanoun/Orthanc-Tools-JS/README.md

 Orthanc Tools JS is mainly a React Frontend for the powerfull Orthanc APIs but also include a Backend for authentication purpose, role management and automation.

-Warning : Orthanc Tools JS is still in early developement, this software is not release ready
+Warning : Orthanc Tools JS is still in beta version, this software is not release ready

 Current Features :
+  - Users identifications local and Active directory with definitions of roles (custom rigth access to orthanc Apis)
   - Search ressources in Orthanc
   - Import DICOM file into Orthanc using drag and drop
+  - Batch Anonymizaion
-  - Export ressources : ZIP, Modalities, Orthanc Peers
+  - Batch Export (local ZIP, AET, Orthanc Peers)
+  - Batch Delete
   - Manual Query and Retrieve
+  - Dicom Tag Edition
-  - Automatic Retrieve : Define a list of studies to retrieve and schedule a robot for automatic retrieval
+  - Automatic Retrieve : Define a list of studies /Series to retrieve and schedule a robot for automatic retrieval
-  - Massive Delete of Ressources (Orthanc Cleanup)
+  - CD Burner Management (Epson and Primera) (Beta)
   - Administration panel : Declaration and echo of AETs, Orthanc Peers, Jobs management

-In Progress :
-Anonymization
-Automatic Retrieve : Series Filtering

 Roadmap :
-Modify ressources
-Export to external endpoint : FTP / SFTP / WebDav Monitoring  : Tag collection, DiscProducer management, Prefecthing, AutoRouting Definition of User's group Roles with dedidacted services access
+Export to external endpoint : FTP / SFTP / WebDav Monitoring  : Tag collection (in Elastic Search), Prefecthing, AutoRouting